Regardless of whether they exhilarate you or exhaust you, essay-based exams are the backbone of testing in some faculties.

-Whenever I wrote essays for courses, I inevitably ended up readjusting my entire paper after I got further in my research and figured out what I actually wanted to focus on.
-While that freedom is nice when the due date is a week or two away, you won’t have the same flexibility to change your thesis after a bit of writing in an exam scenario.
+Whenever I wrote essays for assignments, I inevitably ended up readjusting my entire paper after I got further in my research and figured out what I actually wanted to focus on.
+While that freedom is nice when the due date is a week or two away, you won’t have the flexibility to change your thesis after a bit of writing in an exam scenario.

 Adjust your writing

 The TA or professor marking your exam isn’t expecting a hyper-polished, publishable result here—they want to see that you can craft a solid argument and that you have a perspective on the course material.